MrAllenChan/QuizHero/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Front-end: Some notes

+This is the implementation of the front-end part of this project in iteration 1.
+The front-end was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+We use an industrial React UI library `antd`, which contains a set of high quality components to develop our front-end.
+Marpit is credited for helping us creating slide deck from Markdown.

-## How to run front end
+## How to run our front end

 In the project directory, you can run: